 If you are looking for a definition of steampunk, I think dictionary.com defines it well: “Steampunk is a subgenre of science fiction and fantasy featuring advanced machines and other technology based on steam power of the 19th-century and taking place in a recognisable historical period or a fantasy world.”

 Still confused?
 Visiting won’t help.
 It’s a difficult subculture to understand, yet fascinating to observe, even without full appreciation.
 Steampunk HQ is one of those places that you have to experience.
 Check for discount entry tickets for Steampunk HQ.

 Whitestone City Interactive Heritage Centre

-An easy walk or quick drive brings you to a lookout point over the harbour.
+- Oamaru Lookout Point: A somewhat steep walk or an easy drive brings you to a spectacular lookout point over the harbour.

-One of New Zealand’s oldest gardens, the Oamaru Public Gardens were opened in 1876 and are now registered a ‘Garden of Significance’.
+- Public Gardens: One of New Zealand’s oldest gardens, the Oamaru Public Gardens were opened in 1876 and are now registered as a ‘Garden of Significance.
 We enjoyed the peaceful Chinese Garden portion.
 There are also several fountains, walking paths, a fernery, a children’s playground, a rose garden, and aviaries.

 - Oamaru is a seaside town located on the east coast of the Waitaki District (Otago) in the South Island of New Zealand.

 - We drove up the coast after spending several days in Dunedin.
 We made an overnight stop in Oamaru on our way to Christchurch.
 The drive times are approximately Dunedin to Oamaru: 1.5 hours, Oamaru to Timaru: 1 hour, and Timaru to Christchurch: 2.25 hours.

 - The Seasider train, part of the Dunedin Railway, also travels to Oamaru, similar to the scenic train trip we took to Taieri Gorge.